et-hicks/pythonpongai/README.md

 The backend validates this shape via dataclasses.
 The `matrix` must be a `string[][]`, `score` holds the integer totals, `scored` indicates the last scorer (`"green"`/`"purple"`/`null`), and `debug` toggles any experimental UI diagnostics.
 The server flattens the matrix, converts `scored` into `green_scored`/`purple_scored` events, and keeps training the models off the derived rewards.

 Each round the server rewards the paddle that scores (+1) and punishes the paddle that gets scored on (-1).
 Staying neutral for too many consecutive frames incurs a small penalty so the agents are encouraged to move.
 Those rewards update a tiny DQN replay buffer for the green paddle and a one-step actor-critic optimizer for the purple paddle, so playing more frames directly improves the checkpointed models.
+Checkpoints named `green_dqn.pt` and `purple_ac.pt` are loaded when a client connects (logging “green loaded”/“purple loaded”) and saved on disconnect so progress persists across runs.

 Validation-only runs: start uvicorn with `SKIP_PREDICTIONS=1` (alias `SEEKING_SKIP_PREDICTIONS=1`) to disable inference/training entirely: